wakanameko/NSMBW-Custom-Sprites/CustomSprites/DragonCoins/Readme.md

 ## Change Log
 - β1.0.0
-  Known issues: Once collected, it will not respawn even if you enter other levels.
+> Known issues: Once collected, it will not respawn even if you enter other levels.
 - 1.0.0
-  Fixed the hitbox, β1.0.0 issue
+> Fixed the hitbox, and β1.0.0 issue
-  Adjusted the scale
+> Adjusted the scale

 *If I forgot some stuff or if you find a bug, be free to let me know*